Online Marketplaces Reviewed for Indian Online Sellers

 You can check out the detailed pricing structure for ShopClues here.

-b) Shipping: For shipping orders that you receive on ShopClues, a merchant has to use Fulfillment by ShopClues.
+b) Shipping: For shipping orders that you receive on ShopClues, a merchant has to use Fulfillment by ShopClues, unless rare conditions are met by the sellers (like being out of operational area of all Shopclues logistics partners).
 A merchant is not allowed to use his own logistics arrangement to ship products through ShopClues.

 c) Packaging: ShopClues provides packaging material to sellers to pack their products.In the SCVB plan, a seller has to pack the product and the courier representative picks the packed product.
 In case of SCVP, the seller just has to hand over the loose product and the entire packaging and shipping procedure is taken care of by ShopClues.

 - Packaging charges: For every item packed by ShopClues, a charge of Rs 3 to Rs 9 is levied on the seller.
 For most items, this charge is Rs 9.